greg-raven/grus/_posts/2014-01-20-stop-immigration-now.md

 Immigration, while not the only reason, is a big reason of why Black men have trouble finding work.
 More than 1 million work permits are handed out each year and many of these new foreign workers compete directly against Black Americans for jobs.
 I hope you agree that this is a problem.

-Dr. King’s dream is still alive and I hope you will honor it by working to further it.
+Dr. King's dream is still alive and I hope you will honor it by working to further it.
 Please work to reduce immigration numbers so that all Americans, no matter their race, have reason to dream.

 Phone me if you would like to talk about this.